 The I5 is powerful enough that, when coupled with the right hardware, will play any modern game effectively.
 For any user who is looking to build an economical gaming system and upgrade when necessary, this is our clear choice for them.
 For the users who game competitively, the extra performance gained with the I7 could give you a serious advantage.

-If you are going to be pairing your CPU with high-end parts and want to design a system that is future proof and will play all the latest games for many years to come, the powerful features of the I7 CPU are not often taken advantage of by modern games will become a must-have for games of the future.
+If you are going to be pairing your CPU with high-end parts and want to design a system that is future proof and will play all the latest games for many years to come, the powerful features of the I7 CPU that are not often taken advantage of by modern games will become a must-have for games of the future.

 - LGA 1151